Phixen/AI-Tools/Readme.md

 3. <a href="https://www.eleuther.ai/">EleutherAI</a>: A community-driven organization that is working to create an open-source alternative to GPT-3, called GPT-Neo.
 4. <a href="https://inferkit.com/">InferKit</a>: An AI-powered writing tool that uses GPT-2 to generate text based on user prompts.
 5. <a href="https://www.copy.ai/">Copy.ai</a>: A writing assistant that uses GPT-3 to help users generate content such as ads, emails, and social media posts.
-6. <a href="https://talktotransformer.com/">: Talk to Transformer</a>A website that uses GPT-2 to generate text based on user prompts.
+6. <a href="https://talktotransformer.com/">Talk to Transformer</a>: A website that uses GPT-2 to generate text based on user prompts.
 7. <a href="https://replika.ai/">Microsoft Visual ChatGPT</a>: A tool for building conversational agents with natural language processing and machine learning capabilities.
 8. <a href="https://github.com/yetone/openai-translator/">YetOne/OpenAI Translator</a>: An open-source tool that uses GPT models to translate text between multiple languages
 9. <a href="https://github.com/Chanzhaoyu/chatgpt-web">Chanzhaoyu/ChatGPT-Web</a>: A web-based application that generates human-like responses to user input using GPT models.